beaumanvienna/marley/pcsx2/3rdparty/gtest/googletest/docs/primer.md

 On Windows, `InitGoogleTest()` also works with wide strings, so it can be used in programs compiled in `UNICODE` mode as well.

-But maybe you think that writing all those `main` functions is too much work?
+But maybe you think that writing all those main() functions is too much work?
 We agree with you completely, and that's why Google Test provides a basic implementation of main().
-If it fits your needs, then just link your test with the `gtest_main` library and you are good to go.
+If it fits your needs, then just link your test with gtest\_main library and you are good to go.

 NOTE: `ParseGUnitFlags()` is deprecated in favor of `InitGoogleTest()`.